jamii/jamii.github.com/source/_posts/2017-06-28-notes-on-statistical-rethinking.markdown

 Model outcome as linear function of predictors plus Gaussian error.

 Why Gaussian?
-Gaussian distribution can originate from sum of similar-sized random variables or product of variables close to one ($(1+x)(1+y) \approx 1+x+y$), log of product of variables etc. TODO Also Gaussian is lowest entropy distribution if all we know is mean and variance.
+Gaussian distribution can originate from sum of similar-sized random variables or product of variables close to one ($(1+x)(1+y) \approx 1+x+y$), log of product of variables etc. Also Gaussian is lowest entropy distribution if all we know is mean and variance.

 Handle categorical variables by separating into indicator variables.